bspst/KawaiiBot/README.md

 # KawaiiBot
-A Telegram bot that automatically posts to t.me/KawaiiCentral
+A Telegram bot that automatically posts to [KawaiiCentral](https://t.me/KawaiiCentral)

+(project abandoned)